Laptops

 Where it earns its keep, and where it doesn’t

 The upgradability quietly helps the long-term sums.
-There are two M.2 slots and two SODIMM slots on board, so you can add storage down the line and the SSD is not soldered.
-RAM tops out at 64GB, which is the one number I’d want higher on a rendering machine – heavy scenes and large texture sets eat system memory, and 64GB is comfortable rather than generous.
+There are two M.2 slots and two SODIMM slots on board, so you can add storage down the line and the SSD is not soldered, a flexibility the soldered-memory Arm Windows machines still cannot match.
+RAM tops out at 64GB, which is the one number I’d want higher on a rendering machine: heavy scenes and large texture sets eat system memory, and 64GB is comfortable rather than generous.
 If your workflow regularly pushes past it, this is the spec line that will date first.

 The case against is simpler than the price suggests.
 If your renders happen at a fixed desk, a desktop RTX 5090 will out-render this laptop meaningfully for similar or less money, and you can stuff a tower with 128GB of RAM without thinking about it.
-The Legion Pro 7’s premium is the portability.
+And remember that the surcharge on that extra memory is real right now: as I covered in the 2026 memory price squeeze, DRAM and NAND have climbed sharply this cycle.
+The Legion Pro 7i’s premium is the portability.
 Pay it only if you will use it.

 One caution on the configuration

 Watch the model number when you buy.
-The 5090 appears in the Legion Pro 7 line alongside cut-down variants with 32GB of RAM and 1TB storage, and the difference between trims is not cosmetic – for rendering, the 64GB/2TB 83F5000UUK is the one worth having.
+The 5090 appears in the Legion Pro 7i line alongside cut-down variants with 32GB of RAM and 1TB storage, and the difference between trims is not cosmetic.
+For rendering, the 64GB/2TB 83F5000UUK is the one worth having.
 The smaller-memory builds undercut the whole reason you are looking at a 5090 in the first place.
 Cross-check the exact SKU on the pcparts.uk listing against whatever a retailer puts in your basket before you part with the money.
+It is also worth noting the AMD-based Legion Pro 7 Gen 10 is a separate SKU; the RTX 5090 model is the Intel “7i”, a distinction Lenovo does little to signpost on the shelf.

 Who I’d hand this to

-I’d put the Legion Pro 7 in the hands of one specific person: the mobile 3D or rendering professional whose work physically moves and who needs that 24GB VRAM ceiling in a bag, not under a desk.
+I’d put the Legion Pro 7i in the hands of one specific person: the mobile 3D or rendering professional whose work physically moves and who needs that 24GB VRAM ceiling in a bag, not under a desk.
 For them, £4,539.99 is a tool that pays for itself, and the OLED panel and sustained-cooling design mean they are not making a quiet quality sacrifice for the privilege of carrying it.
+If your priorities tilt toward portability over raw GPU, the lighter Framework Laptop 16 is a more sensible starting point.

 Buyer action